What Are API Security Solutions?

 Any API security solution must help organizations overcome several major hurdles to protecting APIs from attack and abuse.

 • Complexity of APIs.
-The complexity of modern APIs — especially those using GraphQL or REST — make security more difficult.
+The complexity of modern APIs — including REST and GraphQL APIs with numerous endpoints, dynamic queries, and exposed business logic — can make security more difficult.

 • Deadline pressures.
 API security concerns are often in tension with the need for developers to move quickly to meet deadlines in fast-based DevOps workflows.